Sign up for our inspirational newsletter and get a FREE kids drawing lesson! ✏️

-Create These Awesome Mini Worlds With Shoebox Dioramas for Kids
+Create Mini Worlds with Shoebox Dioramas for Kids

 by Danielle Falk

 We’ve probably all made a diorama at some point in our childhood.
-So why not revisit this classic art & craft activity?
+So why not revisit this classic activity with your kids?

-The beauty of dioramas is that you can either leave them as a completely open-ended activity and let children’s imagination take them in wild directions OR they can be themed (remember “under the sea” dioramas in nursery school?).
+The beauty of dioramas is that you can either leave them as a completely open-ended activity and let children’s imagination take them in wild directions or they can be themed (under-the-sea, the jungle, etc.)

 The other great thing about dioramas is that they can actually encompass all sorts of artistic skills and crafts, anything from painting to needlework.

-The sky is the limit!
-They can include smaller crafts and artworks such as clay figures, weavings, paper sculptures or even natural materials.
+They can also include smaller crafts and artworks such as clay figures, weavings, paper sculptures or even natural materials.

 With that said, the dioramas I will show you are simple to make, use limited materials and were all made in one sitting.